 In winter, leaves die back to expose large over winter buds and thick brown scaly rhizomes which are capable of producing new plants and regenerating from fragments if detached from the parent.

 It is not known how long detached pieces of rhizome can survive.

 Identification:

-Giant Rhubarb stalks and under-leaf have short, weak, bristles and spines
+Brazilian giant rhubarb stalks and under-leaves have short bristles and spines